bruce4000www/Synapxe.FhirNexus.AuditLogToDynamoDB/Synapxe.FhirNexus.AuditLogToDynamoDB/Readme.md

 Check the commit history of this project to see the changes details.

+Execute `FhirNexusAuditLogging.yaml` cloudformation template to create the required resources.

 ## Log to AWS CloudWatch
 1. Add nuget packages `Ihis.FhirEngine.WebApi.Extensions.AuditLogging.Serilog.Aws` and `Serilog.Sinks.AwsCloudWatch` to the project.
 2. Setup AWS credentials in `launchSettings.json` file.